I-Am-Josh-Avery/I-Am-Josh-Avery/README.md

 - 🌱 Creating a computer cluster using Raspberry Pis to get practice with parallel programming and distributed computing

 ### About Me
 - 💻 I currently work as a data analyst at Mensor, LP.
-The 'typical day' doesn't exist: I do everything from building internal tools (usually in visual C#) to cleaning data to applied machine learning.
+I've had a breadth of work in this position: I've built internal tools, cleaned lots of data, created descriptive dashboards, made machine learning models, and even worked on some optimization and queuing problems.
 The variety keeps things interesting! 😄
-- 🥾 When I'm not working, I like hiking, reading, and creating, whether that mean painting, tinkering with hardware, or playing my bass guitar.
+- 🥾 When I'm not working, I like hiking, reading, and creating, whether that means painting, tinkering with hardware, or playing my bass guitar.
 - 📫 Best way to reach me: [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:averyj.business@gmail.com) or send me a message on [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/josh-avery/)

 Here's a list of the technology I'm most familiar with: